 In spring of 2007, I received a Sc.B. in Psychology from Brown University.
-As an undergraduate, I was a research assistant for Dr. Mary A. Carskadon at the Bradley Sleep and Chronobiology Laboratory, and participated in the William C. Dement Summer Behavioral Apprenticeship.
-I was also a four year varsity letterman in track and field.
+I was also a four-year varsity letterman in track and field.

-In summer of 2011, I received my doctorate in physiology in the Department of Biological Sciences at Kent State University under the advising of Dr. J. David Glass.
-My research investigated the roles of the circadian and reward systems in alcoholism.
+In summer of 2011, I received my doctorate in physiology from Kent State University.
+My research investigated the interplay of the circadian and reward systems in alcoholism under a National Research Service Award from the National Institute of Alcoholism and Alcohol Abuse.
 I was also President of the Kent State Biology Graduate Student Council.